JoshuaAdams7/JoshuaAdams7.github.io/security_plus.md

 ## What areas should I pay the most attention to?

-* Know common network protocols, their associated ports and underlying transport protocols (TCP/UDP) - build flashcards for these.
+* Know common network protocols, their associated ports and underlying transport protocols (TCP/UDP) - build flashcards for these, which I've conveniently linked below.
 * Understand the purpose of Access Control Lists (ACLs) and have a base-level awareness of how you might configure these.

 ## My Background